Gavin Chapman with his wife Julie and their twin sons, Sullivan and Lucas—an English wedding photographer based in Bordeaux, France.

 Photography first hooked me in my twenties at London Zoo, in the butterfly enclosure.
 My little Sony camera couldn’t keep up, and I left annoyed that I couldn’t capture what I was seeing.
 I went out, bought my first DSLR, went back, and finally got the photograph I wanted.
 That one butterfly set off twenty years of obsession.

 Since then, I’ve photographed models in London studios, food markets in India, street life in Hong Kong, and reflections of the Eiffel Tower in Paris puddles.
-I’ve bought up more cameras than I care to admit (enough to fill a drawer), and a freezer drawer of film that’s probably worth more than gold these days.
+I’ve bought more cameras than I care to admit (enough to fill a drawer & growing), and a freezer drawer of film that’s probably worth more than gold these days.
 Some people hoard ice cream.
 I hoard Kodak Portra.

 Before weddings, I worked as a senior management consultant and agile coach for some of the biggest companies in the UK.
 My focus was always on people: reading a room, knowing when to step in and when to step back, keeping things moving without anyone noticing.
 It turns out that’s exactly what I do at weddings too.